ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-3) The advantage of the asynchronous implementation based on _CompletableFuture_ is shorter execution time (because some tasks run in parallel) and more fluent code.
+3) The advantage of the asynchronous implementation based on the _CompletableFuture_ class is shorter execution time (because some tasks run in parallel) and more fluent code.
 The disadvantage of this implementation is that the more advanced CompletableFuture API is at the same time more difficult to learn.

 ```